 New Zealand is substantially cheaper in the winter

 New Zealand is a tourism hotspot, and why shouldn’t it be?
 It’s spectacular.
-The thousands of tourists that flock there during the summer months every year contribute massively to the economy, but also to the inflated costs of services, such as campervan rental.
-With such high demand, many companies sell out of campervans months in advance.
+The thousands of tourists that flock there during the summer contribute massively to the economy and the inflated costs of services, such as campervan rental.
+With such high demand, many companies sell out campervans months in advance.
 This high level of interest means they can charge whatever prices they want, and they do.
-You will usually pay two to three times the cost for a campervan in the summer than you will in the winter.
-Yes, two to three times the cost.
+As a result, you will usually pay twice the cost for a campervan in the summer than in the winter.
+Yes, twice the price.

-If you decide to travel in the winter you’ll pay substantially less money for the same quality campervan.
-This is amazing because you get so much more value for the same amount of money.
-I’ll explain more below, but I would highly recommend using this huge price difference to get a larger camper.
+If you decide to travel in the winter, you’ll pay substantially less money for the same quality campervan.
+This is amazing because you get more value for the same amount.
+I’ll explain more below, but I highly recommend using this huge price difference to get a larger camper.
 One that you can stand and move around in.
-It’ll make everything a lot easier, especially on those cold and wet days.
+It’ll make everything easier, especially on those cold and wet days.

-Another benefit to less people campervanning New Zealand in winter is well, less people.
-I’m not anti people, I like them, honestly.
-What I didn’t love though was turning up to a freedom camping site only to find it was full.
+Another benefit to fewer people campervanning New Zealand in winter is, well, fewer people.
+I’m not anti-people; I like them, honestly.
+I didn’t love going to a freedom camping site only to find it packed.
 In summer, there are many more campervans than freedom camping spots.
-You’ll need to arrive early to see if there’s space, and if there isn’t, you need to keep driving.
+You’ll need to arrive early to see if there’s space; if there isn’t, you need to keep driving.
 This means you could miss out on staying in some incredible locations.
 You also may end up needing to pay for accommodation.
 In the winter, you’ll have almost free reign on the land.

-Of course the same applies for tourist sites and attractions.
+Of course, the same applies to tourist sites and attractions.
 It’s not such an issue with the sites themselves, but for the parking areas.
-It can be difficult to find parking, especially if you have a larger camper.
-In the winter you’ll have no issues at all with finding parking, and when you do get into ‘the attraction’ you’ll have the whole place almost to yourself.
+It can be challenging to find parking, especially if you have a larger camper.
+However, in the winter, you’ll have no issues finding parking, and when you get into ‘the attraction’, you’ll have the whole place almost to yourself.

-If you’re actually WANTING to see other people, don’t worry, that’s also possible, they are there.
-You just won’t be able to throw a stone and hit them like you would in the summer.
+If you actually want to see other people, don’t worry, that’s also possible, they are there.
+You won’t be able to throw a stone and hit them like you would in the summer.

-The scenery and nature is incredible during the winter season
+The scenery and nature are incredible during the winter season.

-New Zealand is known for it’s incredible scenery.
-Those beautiful snow topped mountains take on a whole different look in the winter.
+New Zealand is known for its incredible scenery.
+Those beautiful snow-topped mountains take on a whole different look in the winter.
 The sea becomes wilder.
 The Sounds become mistier.
-There is a wildness that descends across the islands and it is beautiful.
-Winter in New Zealand is also a time when wild life experiences are at their peak.
-Whale Watching off the coast of Kaikoura for example is at it’s best in winter.
+A wildness descends across the islands, and it is beautiful.
+Winter in New Zealand is also a time when wildlife experiences are at their peak.
+Whale Watching off the coast of Kaikoura, for example, is at its best in winter.

 Snow activities such as skiing

-If you love winter and snow then New Zealand is the perfect place to be.
-The extra snow on the mountains make them idea places to ski and snow board.
-This is something that New Zealand is quiet well known for.
-Make the most of it and go heli-skiing, snowmobiling, dog sledding or alpine snowshoeing.
+If you love winter and snow, New Zealand is the perfect place.
+The mountain snow makes them ideal places to ski and snowboard.
+This is something that New Zealand is quite well known for.
+So make the most of it and go heli-skiing, snowmobiling, dog sledding or alpine snowshoeing.
 The adventure in New Zealand only gets better when the winter rolls around.